-This guide will help you learn more about the blood donation process at Dartmouth-Hitchcock Medical Center.
+This page will help you learn more about the blood donation process at Dartmouth-Hitchcock Medical Center.
 If you have additional questions, check our Frequently Asked Questions page, and please don't hesitate to contact the Blood Donor Program staff.

 What's the procedure when a person gives blood?

 When you arrive, you will be asked to fill in a short form to register.
-Donors then complete a computer questionnaire which asks questions about your health history.
+Donors then complete a computer questionnaire that asks questions about your health history.
 This takes 10-15 minutes.
 After that, a staff member will go through your answers and make sure you are eligible to give blood.
 Then you will be shown to the blood donating room where a specialist will draw the blood (about a pint).
 This takes only a few minutes.
 Afterwards, the staff will check that you are feeling OK and the process is done.

 Who can donate blood?

-You have to be healthy, be at least 17 years old, weigh at least 110 pounds, and not have donated blood in the last 8 weeks (56 days).
+You have to be healthy, be at least 17 years old, weigh at least 110 pounds, and not have donated blood in the last eight weeks (56 days).
 Being healthy means that you feel well and can perform normal activities.
 If you have a chronic condition such as diabetes or high blood pressure, this does not mean that you can't give blood; but being healthy in your case would mean that you are being treated and the condition is under control.